Tesam/cataas_app/PROJECT_STRUCTURE.md

 # Cat Factory Structure

-Cat Factory is an application that communicates with the [Cat as a Service API](https://cataas.com/#/) API to display random images with the selected filters and the chosen text.
+Cat Factory is an application that communicates with the [Cat as a Service API](https://cataas.com/#/) to display random images with the selected filters and the chosen text.

 Available filters are: Mono, Sepia, Negative, Blur and Paint.

-The text can contain up to 50 characters.
+The text can contain up to 25 characters.

 ## Packages
-It uses the http package for API connection handling.
-In addition, the flutter_launcher_icons package was used to generate the launcher with a selected image.
+It uses the [http package](https://pub.dev/packages/http) for API connection handling.
+In addition, the [flutter_launcher_icons package](https://pub.dev/packages/flutter_launcher_icons) was used to generate the launcher with a selected image.

 ## State manager
 States are handled through Stateful Widgets.